-• For example, reordering the correlation matrix so that rows 1-6 are now 6-1 and columns 1-6 are now 6-1, means that the original cells 1,2 and 2,3 and 1,3 and 3,4 are now in the rightmost triangle of the lower triangular matrix, in the fill order shown above, and changes to the corresponding cells in the angles matrix B will only change these same cells, after $R = BB^T$ , in the resulting correlation matrix (see below).
+- However, even if one or two extraneous correlation cells must be placed with the 'chosen' ones for perturbation in the lower rightmost triangle, this is a vast improvement over no control, and still provides tremendous flexibility for scenario specification where before none existed. - To take one example, reordering the correlation matrix so that rows 1-6 are now 6-1 and columns 1-6 are now 6-1, means that the original cells 1,2 and 2,3 and 1,3 and 3,4 are now in the rightmost triangle of the lower triangular matrix, in the fill order shown above, and changes to the corresponding cells in the angles matrix B will only change these same cells, after $R = BB_r^T$ in the resulting correlation matrix (see below).